About Aaron Bhatnagar

-With his success in business, Roger was able to engage in philanthropy, a little bit of art collecting, as well as his passion for automobiles.
+Following his success, Roger engaged in philanthropy, supported NZ sports, and enjoyed the collecting of beautiful objects.
 Pride of place in his collection for a number of years was a McLaren F1 road car, the first to arrive in New Zealand in 1994.

 Roger deeply enjoyed his friendships with New Zealand and overseas sports players, especially in the semi-professional days of NZ cricket in the 1980s, supporting a number of top NZ sportsmen with jobs, sponsorship and testimonial benefits.
 In 2017, Sir Roger's cricket memorabilia collection was displayed at Auckland Cricket.
 You can read more about Sir Roger Bhatnagar's cricket memorabilia collection here.

 Roger was knighted by the NZ Government for services to business and charities in the 1998 Queens Birthday honours.